ajhenry/prettyavatars/CONTRIBUTING.md

 This will setup the project to watch for changes and start a local server at <localhost:3000>.

 The React package is found in `packages/prettyavatars` and the website is found in `packages/website`.

+## Publishing a Release

+Run `yarn release` to publish a new release.
+Lerna will take care of everything for you.